machitgarha/phirs/README.md

 -   create a media and put it somewhere reasonable,
 -   etc.

-For the best results, the location has to be cross-platform, permanent, accessible, well-known and non-relative.
+For the best results, the locations has to be cross-platform, permanent, accessible, well-known and non-relative.

-Phirs can to help you in these situations.
+Phirs can help you in these situations.

 ### But There Is Another Library!